 An inter vivos gift via a bank is where you transfer money or securities from your bank account to the donee's.
 The existence and terms of gifts of this type must be attested by a signed side agreement know as a 'pacte adjoint'.

 You don't pay any gift tax.
-Inheritance tax is only payable on gifts if
+Inheritance tax is only payable on gifts if the donor dies within three years of making the gift.

 When you register the documents accompanying an inter vivos gift via a bank or a deed of gift executed before by a foreign notary-public, you'll have to pay gift tax.
 In such cases, there's no inheritance tax to pay if the donor dies.